-- 44. In our case, the respondent has breached all possible norms concerning reasonable response time both under administrative law and under military legislation.
-Some three months have elapsed from the date HaMoked applied to the respondent in petitioner's matter, and nevertheless, the respondent has not bothered to respond to the application. - 45.
-Respondent's failure to respond causes agony to the petitioner and violates, as aforesaid, his fundamental rights as well as those of his incarcerated brother.
-Respondent's failure to respond, which has forced the petitioners to seek remedy from this honorable court is a waste of the precious judicial time of the court and causes a loss of many work hours, both of HaMoked's staff and of the district attorneys.
+48. In our case, the respondent has breached all possible norms concerning reasonable response time - both under administrative law and under military legislation.
+A whole year has elapsed from the date HaMoked initially applied to the respondent in petitioner's matter, and nevertheless, no progress has been made in the processing of the application.
+Respondent's failure to respond causes the petitioner agony and violates, as aforesaid, her basic rights as well as those of her incarcerated son.